Modelyze/morap/applications/README.md

 following algorithm in which the user can define a path that the arm should follow.
 This application is still work in progress.

-[Pendulum](./pendulum) is a work-in-progress application that tries to balance an inverted pendulum.
+[Inverted pendulum](./pendulum) is a work-in-progress application that tries to balance an inverted pendulum.
 It utilizes a
 MPU9150 IMU for measuring the angle of the pendulum and is controlled by a state-feedback controller.